yassinebenjaber/file-int-mgmt/README.md

 # File Integrity Monitoring (FIM) Tool

 ## Description
-This tool monitors file integrity by tracking changes in a specified directory.
+In this project i made a tool that monitors file integrity by tracking changes in a specified directory.
 It uses SHA-256 hashing to identify unauthorized file changes, ensuring data integrity and security.
-The tool can detect file additions, deletions, modifications, and renames.
+The tool can detect file additions, deletions, modifications, and renames in real-time.

 ## How It Works
 1. **Baseline Collection**: